Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

         You can now see **Transaction details**, **Signatures**, and **Security & Submission Details**, which includes the status of the transaction, the identicon, and the digest to sign.
 You can also see the date and time before which you must submit the transaction proposal.
 If no more signatures are required, you can :ref:`submit the transaction to the blockchain <submit-transaction>`.
 If more signatures are required, you'll have to export and send the transaction proposal to the co-signers.

         ..
 Warning::
-            This is the only time that you can export the credentials.
             If you're going to transfer the validator keys to someone else make sure to do so through a secure channel.
 Generate new keys if you believe the keys have been compromised or lost.

         **Export a transaction proposal**